Anxiety

 Principle Two – Move from the centre

-In kung fu and tai chi, we always aim to make our movements balanced, efficient and powerful.
+Discover why most movements we make are inherently weak and unbalanced Understand how to move your body with power and purpose Generate real power from the inside out In kung fu and tai chi, we always aim to make our movements balanced, efficient and powerful.
 A balanced movement is one where the forces involved are balanced throughout the body.
-At no point is the individual out of balance and vulnerable to counter-attacks.
-An efficient movement is one which uses only the necessary muscles and doesn’t hold onto unneeded tension anywhere in the body.
-We all know what a […]
+At no point is the individual out of balance and vulnerable […]

 Read More